tomlurge/mteam/docs/notes.md

+# TODO

 * think through the process of mass ingestion
 * and periodic ingestion
-* check the correctnes of singles in one file
-* and streamlien attribute names and structures (at least check for it)
+* and streamline attribute names and structures (at least check for it)

-NON-VERBOSE OUTPUT

-  TODO check...
+* convert to Parquet
+* check sizes
+  + a bunch of Collector descriptors (say: 1 month)
+  + converted to verbose and gzipped JSON
+  + converted to non-verbose and gzipped JSON
+  + converted to - the same - in Parquet

+# BUGS

+## DirSourceEntry

+is missing getter for 'adress', only has 'ip'
+spec specifies fields for 'adress' and 'ip'

+## NetworkStatusEntry

+mapping is unclear:

+    identity <-> getFingerprint,
+    digest <-> getDescriptor ?

-METRICS-LIB COVERAGE
+## METRICS-LIB COVERAGE

   ServerDescriptor
     never called: String getIpv6PortList()